yablochko8/semantic-search-fonts/COOKBOOK.md

 For my first pass at this I thought I could rely on the text descriptions, but the descriptions sometimes gave offbeat results.

-(If you're curious I've left this version live on brandmint, just select Algorithm: V1)
+(If you're curious I've left this version live on brandmint font finder, just select Algorithm: V1)

-To get more standardized assessment, your function flow will look like this:
+To get more standardized assessment, our function flow will look like this:

-1. generateSamplePng - take in a TTF file and spit out the buffer of a representative image in that font, keep it as a buffer, that's the format you'll want it in to pass it to an AI model
+1. generateSamplePng - take in a TTF file and spit out the buffer of a representative image in that font.
+We keep it as a buffer, that's the format we'll want it in to pass it to an AI model.
 2. getDescriptors - pass the image buffer to a multimodal AI model (I used Mistral's `pixtral-12b`)
+3. getSummaryTextSimple - package all the information we know into a single summary describing the font in consistent terms.
+My first pass at this was basically: `${name} is a ${adjectives} font designed by ${designer} in ${year}. ${p1Description}`

+## Step 9 - Transform summary into text that is well suited to embedding

-3. getEmbeddingText - pass everything you know to an LLM and ask it generate text that can be used for embedding.
-I didn't expect to need this but here's the problem, sometimes the name of a font is hugely useful ("Orbitron" font is nice and futuristic) and sometimes it's hugely unhelpful ("Are you serious" is decidedly not serious, but elevates the joky font to the top of results for a "serious" query).
-Let an LLM figure this out.
+I didn't expect to need this step but here's the problem, sometimes the name of a font is hugely useful ("Orbitron" font is nice and futuristic) and sometimes it's hugely unhelpful ("Are you serious" is decidedly not serious, but elevates the joky font to the top of results for a "serious" query).
+We can let an LLM figure this out.

-## Step 9 - Get an embedding of your text

 Good text for embedding should be as descriptive and information-rich as possible, focusing on the essential characteristics of the item you want to represent.
-For fonts, this means including:

-- The font's name and designer (if relevant and not misleading)
-- Its style, category, and any notable typographic features (e.g., "serif", "rounded", "condensed", "monoline")
-- Descriptors that capture the mood, intended use, or unique qualities (e.g., "playful", "futuristic", "for headlines")
-- Any relevant context, such as the year of creation or typical use cases

 We want to avoid negations (e.g., "not serious") as they confuse embedding models.
 The text should only specify what the font _is_ rather than what it is not.
-Use a comma-separated list or a short, well-structured paragraph.
-The more specific and concrete the description, the better the embedding will capture the nuances for semantic search.
+The ideal is a comma-separated list or a short, well-structured paragraph.
+We can also include the font's name and designer if they're relevant and not misleading.

+## Step 10 - Get an embedding of your text

+We pass our embedding-ready text, which I call "summaryTextAdvanced" to our getEmbeddings function, and store the resulting vector in our `embedding_mistral_v1` field.
+Supabase expects

-## Step 8 - Save our fonts to the database
+## Step 11 - Save our fonts to the database

-At this point I ran my full ETL script, as there are less than 2,000 entries so it's a small enough dataset that it seemed silly to split it out.
+Usually for an ETL we would run some test writes of full data, but given that there are fewer than 2,000 entries it's such a small dataset that it seemed silly to split it out.
+So at this point we just run the full ETL script,

-## Step 9 - Enjoy the fact that we DON'T need to create an index
+## Step 12 - Enjoy the fact that we DON'T need to create an index

 Because there are fewer than 10,000 entries in this data, we definitely do not need to create an index.